Skip to main content

 What is malnutrition?

 Malnutrition is a general term that covers both undernutrition and overweight/obesity.
-Symptoms of malnutrition occur when a person’s nutrient or energy intake does not meet, or exceeds, their body’s requirements.
+Symptoms occur when a person’s nutrient or energy intake does not meet, or exceeds, their body’s requirements.
+It weakens the immune system, affects children’s growth and development, and can be fatal.
+It is also the single largest contributor to disease.
+Undernutrition alone is the underlying cause in almost half of all deaths in children under 5, and one-fifth of deaths among pregnant women.
 Malnutrition costs the global economy US$3.5 trillion a year.
-It is also the single largest contributor to disease.
-Undernutrition alone is the underlying cause in almost half of all deaths in children under 5.

 What are the different types of malnutrition?